residing at ingynbin[1]

 —clup

-Tasselled pods hang, small flowers poking from under the leaves.
+Tasselled pods hang, small flowers emerge from under the leaves.
 Ne Mg walks by with the youngest novice, at knee-height, grand-nephew to U Mandala, to watch older novices play at cane ball.
 Some in sports shoes, most barefoot.

 lake weed